Academic Writing

 -

-Outlook for use of Artificial Intelligence in customer service
+Use of Artificial Intelligence in Customer Service

 How do I scope my work?
 How much do I need to know?